 - Medical Report

-The Medical Report and Certificate of Fitness for Work (if applicable) must be completed by your usual general practitioner.
+The Medical Report and Fitness for Work Certificate (if applicable) must be completed by your usual general practitioner.
 To avoid delays please make sure they are fully completed, dated and signed.

 Please send these forms to us in writing no later than 13 weeks after the date of the motor vehicle accident if you intend to make a claim.